Portrait

 Climbing with passion – the fascination of adventure

 Why do I love mountaineering so much?
 Well, the mountains have been a magical attraction to me from an early age – through their sheer size and presence, their wild beauty, their countless peaks as ephemeral and hostile places.
 Being a small part of this fascinating “universe” has always been – and still is – my great motivation.
-I love the explorative character of a mountain tour, especially when it comes to exploring new areas and routes or realising exciting ideas – ideally in harmony with the nature, a reliable partner and the right motivation.
+I love the explorative character of a mountain tour, especially when it comes to exploring new areas and routes or realising exciting ideas – ideally in harmony with the nature, a reliable partner, and the right motivation.

 Every human being has their own personal potentials, which defines them and sets them apart from everyone else.
 You have to act out and use this in order to achieve the best result – whether through creativity for a new route, the sporting confrontation with the mountain or the human factor, as a rope-partner or in the group.
 I think that’s what the mountains are all about for me.
 The most important things, however, are the experiences made and the insights gained from them – the real values that persist in life.